Songkhla province: Culture

-Military rule
+Internal security

 Songkhla was not initially affected by the outbreak of Pattani Separatism, which began in 2004.
 However, bombs planted in 2005 and 2007 stoked fears the insurgency might spread to Songkhla province.

 As of 2018, the provisions of Thailand's Internal Security Act remain imposed on the districts of Chana, Na Thawi, Saba Yoi, and Thepha for reasons of national security.
 All but Chana share a border with Malaysia or Pattani province (Malay majority).
 Internal security restrictions, maintained by Thailand's Internal Security Operations Command (ISOC) can result in curfews, prohibited entry, or prohibited transport of goods.
 It is considered one step below the imposition of full martial law.

 Sport

 Songkhla football club participates in Thai League 2, the 2nd tier of Thai football league system.
 The Samila Mermaid (Thai: เงือกสมิหลา) plays their home matches at Tinsulanon Stadium.